cmugpi/cmugpi.github.io/index.md

 ## Overview

 Throughout your education as a Computer Scientist at Carnegie Mellon, you will take courses on programming, theoretical ideas, logic, systems, etc. As you progress, you will be expected to pick up the so-called "tools of the trade."
 This course is intended to help you learn what you need to know in a friendly, low-stress, high-support way.
 We will discuss UNIX, LaTeX, debugging and many other essential tools.

+For more information, you should checkout the [syllabus][syllabus].

 ## Schedule